-The Credentialed Mental Health Nurse Service (CMHNS) CMHNS provides interventions and care coordination for people with severe and complex mental illness, that significantly impacts their day-to-day life.
+The Credentialed Mental Health Nurse Service (CMHNS) provides psychological therapy and care coordination for people experiencing severe mental health issues that significantly impacts their day-to-day life.

 What is the CMHNS?